Chinese and others are coming, coral reefs are dying, public beaches are disappearing; will mountains, food, communities, and languages follow?

 Nevertheless, we took a glass-bottom boat tour on a recent trip with a couple of friends and family.
 Our tour guide tried to persuade us that it was the best coral in the area.

-I wondered if he’d never traveled to other parts of the Caribbean where environmental policies appear to be more progressive to gain a better understanding of what a healthy coral reef should look like, or if he was simply going through the motions.
+I wondered whether he’d never visited to other regions of the Caribbean with favorable environmental policies to have a better sense of what a healthy coral reef should look like, or if he was just going through the steps as part of his job.

-As with fading plants on land, many coral reefs look like they need new water to survive despite being in the ocean.
+As with fading plants on land, many of that section coral reefs look like they could use some water to survive despite being in the ocean.
 It appeared like only a couple of the smaller fish remained for the entire 20-minute trek.

 Unfortunately, there are many other places where the ocean is almost at the front steps of local homes overlooking some of these once-beautiful public beaches, and people may have to risk having the sand-swept away from under their feet because there has been little or no investment to protect these areas.